LBS-UFMG/bioinformatics-webtool-guideline/README.md

 <b>10.
 Linking article to tool</b>

-The access link for the tool paper must be visible in the manuscript (preferably in the abstract).
+When writing an article about the tool, it is important to include the access link to the tool in the paper.
+The access link for the tool paper must be clearly visible in the manuscript (preferably in the abstract).
 Ensure that the link is available and that there are no broken links in the article.
 Broken links create a bad first impression.